Kakumanu-Harshitha/Local-CLI-Chatbot/ReadMe.md

 ## 🙌 Conclusion

 This project demonstrates how a small conversational AI model can run locally, maintaining short-term context and producing natural responses.
-I’m excited to share this as part of my internship application and would love the opportunity to contribute to your global AI initiatives!